 Employees are eligible to participate in voluntary retirement accounts.
-Enrollment periods are at the beginning of an employee's employment and in November (effective the following January 1st) and in May (effective the following July 1st) of each year.
+Employees may enroll or make changes to these plans at any time.
 If you are interested in making voluntary contributions to a voluntary Tax Deferred Plan, please contact the Human Resources Department.